MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 After you go past the last **More** link, the page scrolls up again and you seem to be on some element, but you don't know which.

-If you look to the bottom left of the screen (or if you use a screen reader), you can tell that you are on the blue **Cats** button of the sidebar navigation menu, because the browser shows the URL (`#cats`) that the link points to, there.
+If you look to the bottom left of the screen (or if you use a screen reader), you can tell that you are on the blue **Cats** link in the sidebar navigation menu, because the browser shows the URL (`#cats`) that the link points to, there.

 :::image type="complex" source="../media/a11y-testing-lack-of-focus-style.msft.png" alt-text="A lack of focus styling makes it impossible to know where you currently are in the page.
 The only hint is the display of the link target in the bottom left of the window." lightbox="../media/a11y-testing-lack-of-focus-style.msft.png":::
     A lack of focus styling makes it impossible to know where you currently are in the page.
 The only hint is the display of the link target in the bottom left of the window.